DUI Unit at Largo Police Department

 In every DUI case involving an arrest by an officer with the LPD, the officer will complete “The Largo Police Department DUI Supplement.”

-The supplement lists the date, report number, time of contact, custody time, subjects information, reason for stop, referral officer, whether the stop was dispatched or self initiated, the crash primary officer, any backup officer, whether the subject was transported to the hospital, the type of testing that occurred (Urine, Blood, Drug Recognition Expert (DRE)), the infraction area, the final stop area, whether video of the infraction exists, whether video of the stop exists, information about any prior DUI conviction dates, other infractions, vehicle information, and passenger information.
+The supplement report will list the following information: the date, the report number, the time of contact, custody time, the subject’s information, the reason for the stop, the referral officer, whether the stop was dispatched or self-initiated, the crash primary officer, any backup officer, whether the subject was transported to the hospital, the type of testing that occurred (urine oe blood), thee Drug Recognition Expert (DRE), the infraction area, the final stop area, whether video of the infraction exists, whether video of the stop exists, information about any prior DUI conviction dates, other infractions, vehicle information, and passenger information.

 The form also has a section to show when Miranda Warnings were given and whether the suspect agreed to talk or took the 5th Amendment right to remain silent.